-19 Implementation and Review
+16 Implementation and Review

-- 19.1 The policies in this Plan will be implemented by Bassetlaw District Council as part of their development management process.
+- 16.1 The policies in this Plan will be implemented by Bassetlaw District Council as part of their development management process.
 Where applicable Rampton and Woodbeck Parish Council will also be actively involved.
-Whilst Bassetlaw District Council will be responsible for development management, Rampton and Woodbeck Parish Council will use the Neighbourhood Plan to frame its representations on submitted planning applications. - 19.2 The impact of the Neighbourhood Plan policies on influencing the shape and direction of development across the Plan area will be monitored by the Parish Council.
-If it is apparent that any policy in this Plan has unintended consequences or is ineffective it will be reviewed. - 19.3 Any amendments to the Plan will only be made following consultation with Bassetlaw District Council, residents and other statutory stakeholders as required by legislation. - 19.4 The Neighbourhood Planning Act 2017 and NPPF now requires all 'made' Development Plans to be reviewed every 5 years and the Parish Council will monitor the Neighbourhood Plan to make sure it is working effectively and is up-to-date with any changes to national or local planning policy.
+Whilst Bassetlaw District Council will be responsible for development management, Rampton and Woodbeck Parish Council will use the Neighbourhood Plan to frame its representations on submitted planning applications. - 16.2 The impact of the Neighbourhood Plan policies on influencing the shape and direction of development across the Plan area will be monitored by the Parish Council.
+If it is apparent that any policy in this Plan has unintended consequences or is ineffective it will be reviewed.
+In particular the Parish Council will consider a review of the Plan if the broader package of housing sites allocated in the Plan does not come forward.
+In addition, the Parish Council will consider the need for a review in circumstances where the delivery of any residual amount of new homes in the neighbourhood area required in the adopted version of what is now the emerging local plan was unlikely to be delivered through the implementation of Policy 8 of the Plan. - 16.3 Any amendments to the Plan will only be made following consultation with Bassetlaw District Council, residents and other statutory stakeholders as required by legislation. - 16.4 The Neighbourhood Planning Act 2017 and NPPF now requires all 'made' Development Plans to be reviewed every 5 years and the Parish Council will monitor the Neighbourhood Plan to make sure it is working effectively and is up-to-date with any changes to national or local planning policy.
+The adoption of the Bassetlaw Local Plan 2037 will be a key milestone in this process.
+In this context the Parish Council will consider the need for a review of the neighbourhood plan at that point.
+This task will be undertaken based on an assessment of developments that have taken place in general, and the delivery of the allocated housing sites in particular.

-20 Sources of funding
+17 Sources of funding